Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

-This implies that the (unique) cover $\tau\colon C \to \p^1$ associated to the field extension $\hat{L}/L$ is non-trivial.
-Moreover the ramification locus of $\tau$ is preserved by $H$.
+This implies that the (unique) cover $\tau\colon C \to \p^1$ associated with the field extension $\hat{L}/L$ is non-trivial.
+Moreover the branch locus of $\tau$ is preserved by $H$.
 As a consequence of Hurwitz's formula \cite[Corollary IV.2.4]{Har77}, we deduce that $H$ preserves at least two points of $\p^1$.
 This finishes the proof. \end{proof}

 \begin{proposition} Assume that $\car(\k)\notin \{2,3,5\}$.
-If $\pi\colon X\to \p^1$ is a Mori del Pezzo fibration of degree $d\leq 5$ $($resp.~$d=6)$, then $\Autz(X)$ is a torus of dimension $\le 1$ $($resp.~$\le 3)$. \end{proposition}
+If $\pi\colon X\to \p^1$ is a Mori del Pezzo fibration of degree $d\leq 5$ $($resp.~$d=6)$, then $G=\Autz(X)$ is a torus of dimension $\le 1$ $($resp.~$\le 3)$. \end{proposition}

 \begin{proof} Let $K=k(\p^1)$, and let $\overline{K}$ be an algebraic closure of $K$.
 By Remark \ref{rk: inclusion into aut group of generic fibre}, there is an injective group homomorphism $G_0:=\Autz(X)_{\p^1} \hookrightarrow \Aut(X_K)$, where $X_K$ is the generic fibre of $\pi\colon X \to \p^1$.
 Also, there is an injective group homomorphism $\Aut(X_K) \hookrightarrow \Aut(X_{\overline{K}})$.